 WOOD DALE, Ill.
-(WLS) -- A father of two was killed and 15 others were injured when a tent collapsed at Prairie Fest during a storm in northwest suburban Wood Dale.
+(WLS) -- One man died and over a dozen people were injured when a tent collapsed at a community festival in the northwest suburbs Sunday afternoon.